Michaela Musilová (astrobiologist)

 Michaela Musilová (born 11 October 1988) is a Slovak astrobiologist.
-She is currently the HI-SEAS director.
-She has commanded over 30 simulated missions to the Moon and Mars.
+She was the HI-SEAS director from 2018 until 2022.
+Currently, Musliová is the president and founder of the non-profit XtremeFrontiers.
+She has commanded more than 30 simulated missions to the Moon and Mars - the most missions led to date.

 Biography

 Musilová was born on 11 October 1988 in Bratislava.
-Her father is a diplomat and her mother is an archeologist.
+Her father is a diplomat and her mother is an archaeologist.